Cauliflower Pasta Bake with Brie and Fontina is like a combination of a fancy mac & cheese with veggies! Two dishes at ones.

 Who would’ve thought about adding brie to a cheese sauce?
 I did!
 I cut off the rind and used only the creamy inside.
 It melted beautifully.
 And Italian fontina is one of my favorite cheeses.
 It has a little nutty flavor and it melts great too.
 I used small pasta shells to capture all the sauce inside them and make every bite count.
 I also roasted the cauliflower before adding it to the pasta.

 There’s something magical about roasted cauliflower – or roasted vegetables in general.
-They taste so different that steamed or boiled ones.
+They taste so different than steamed or boiled ones.
 Roasting keeps the juices inside, bringing and intensifying the natural veggie flavor.

 But the crunch on top takes it to another level.
 Panko is super crunchy when baked, but I mixed it with Pecorino cheese and fresh thyme.
 Pecorino is a sheep’s milk cheese, with a little tangy punch.
 Trust me when I say, this combo is “the bomb”!
 In fact, I’m so happy with this recipe that I just want to do a happy dance now.